ntadej/tano.si/_posts/2013-10-26-how-to-support-retina-screens-in-qt.md

 {% endhighlight %}

 <h3>Painting</h3>
-{% img /resources/2013/dialogs.png|Strange icons in dialogs|right %}
+{% thumb /resources/2013/dialogs.png|Strange icons in dialogs|right %}

 This part was simple.
 You just need to be sure to multiply all sizes with <strong>devicePixelRatio()</strong> and it will render properly.